Approximate Post-Selective Inference for Regression with the Group LASSO: Framework for Selection-informed Inference

+Treating $\xi_E$ as nuisance parameters post selection, we condition on $N_E$ to obtain a likelihood function of $\beta_E$, free from nuisance parameters.
+It is easy to see that our selection-informed likelihood assumes the expression in \eqref{sel:lik} and inference proceeds identically, regardless of model misspecification.

-Using \eqref{sel:lik} in conjunction with our prior \eqref{prior} ultimately yields us our selection-informed posterior distribution for $\beta_E$:
+Using \eqref{sel:lik} in conjunction with our selection-informed prior \eqref{prior} ultimately yields us our selection-informed posterior distribution for $\beta_E$:

-We use the subscript $S$ to underscore that the likelihood and subsequently the posterior are informed by groups selected in the first stage.
+In contrast to frequentist approaches that rely on a truncated law (for example, the approach taken by \cite{harris2016selective}), the selection-informed posterior is fully supported on $\mathbb{R}^d$ where $d$ is the number of parameters within our selection-informed model.
+For this reason, Bayesian post-selective inference successfully avoids some of the difficulties faced when sampling from truncated laws with complicated support sets.

 Evaluating $\mathbb{P}(\mathcal{A}_{E; N_E}\ | \ \beta_E)$, called the likelihood {\em adjustment factor} in \cite{selective_bayesian}, is rightly recognized as the prime technical hurdle in carrying out selection-informed Bayesian inference.
 Through a careful choice for the conditioning event $\mathcal{A}_{E; N_E}$ after applying a change of variables, we develop mathematical expressions for the adjustment factor and update estimates in a feasible analytic form for the group-sparse problem.
 We take this up in the next section.